Amdocs-Studio/harmony-2.0/docs/docs/extensions/client/rba.md

 ## RBA Actions

-RBA is a base feature that not import automatic to harmony project. you can find and use RBA feature if you need under:
+RBA is a base feature that not import automatic to harmony project.
-`src\base\features\base-rba`

 - `RBAStatus` - enum of the all the possible status of each permission
     - `hidden`
     - `disabled`
-    - `secured`
+    - `visible`
-- `loadRBAData` - async call to the RBA api and store it in rba slice in store. basically you call it once user login.
+- `policies` - async call to the RBA api and store it in rba slice in store. basically you call it once user login.
-- `cleanRBAData` - clear the rba permissions from cart. basically you call it when user perform logout.
+- `setPermissions` - set the rba permissions. basically you call it when user perform logout to clear or set by any other value.
-- `getPermissions` - selector to return the permission object from store.

 What is the structure of the permissions object after the mapping process?